 In addition, the Department runs a number of research labs.
 All have a number of PCs, servers, and special hardware/software to support specific research.
 The Database Lab maintains various database management systems such as Oracle and Microsoft SQL Servers.
 The Vision and Graphics Lab is for computer graphics and vision research.

-There are also specialized project labs, including the Human Language Technology Center (with various corpora and powerful servers), Human-Computer Interaction Lab, HKUST-DT System and Media Lab, Digital Life Research Center, SingLab, Multimedia Technology Research Center.
+There are also specialized project labs, including the Human-Computer Interaction Lab, HKUST-DT System and Media Lab, Digital Life Research Center, SingLab, Multimedia Technology Research Center.

 The Department also manages a pool of rack-mounted, Linux blade servers, as CPU/GPU cluster for the projects that demand a lot of CPU/GPU power and system resources.
 In addition, individual research group also maintain their own computation clusters.